TrainingSet

 Notes

-The TrainingSet class can be used to include existing configurations, MD, optimization, ConfigurationDataContainer, or SurfaceProcessSimulation trajectories, as well as pre-calculated MomentTensorPotentialTraining objects in the training data of another MomentTensorPotentialTraining.
+The TrainingSet class can be used to include existing configurations, MD, optimization, ConfigurationDataContainer, or SurfaceProcessSimulation trajectories, as well as pre-calculated ForceFieldTrainingSetGenerator objects in the training data of another ForceFieldTrainingSetGenerator.

-This can be useful when combining existing training data from different sources or projects to fit a new Moment Tensor Potential.
+This can be useful when combining existing training data from different sources or projects to fit a new Machine-learned Force Field.
 It can also be used to efficiently re-calculate DFT data for existing un-labelled configurations, i.e. configurations without DFT energy, forces, and stress.

-By default training data is re-calculated using the calculator in the MomentTensorPotentialTraining object.
+By default training data is re-calculated using the calculator in the ForceFieldTrainingSetGenerator object.
 To keep the original data in the training set, the argument recalculate_training_data can be set to False.
 This stops re-calculation of data regardless of calculator settings.
-In this case if any training data is missing, an error will be raised in the MomentTensorPotentialTraining object.
+In this case if any training data is missing, an error will be raised in the ForceFieldTrainingSetGenerator object.
 It is also possible to re-calculate data based on the consistency of calculator settings.
 The argument calculator takes the calculator used to generate the energy, force and stress data.
-If this calculator is the same as the calculator given in the MomentTensorPotentialTraining object, the original data is kept and not re-calculated.
-If the calculators differ or there is missing training data then the dataset is re-calculated using the MomentTensorPotentialTraining calculator.
+If this calculator is the same as the calculator given in the ForceFieldTrainingSetGenerator object, the original data is kept and not re-calculated.
+If the calculators differ or there is missing training data then the dataset is re-calculated using the ForceFieldTrainingSetGenerator calculator.

-It is generally recommended to save training data as TrainingSet objects, which can easily be read and combined with other TrainingSet objects in a list or Table to be re-used in other training scenarios (as shown in the example above).
+It is generally recommended to save training data as TrainingSet objects, which can easily be read and combined with other TrainingSet objects in a list, Table, or by using the extend on an existing TrainingSet object with the data from another compatible TrainingSet object in order to allow flexibility and re-usage of data in other training scenarios (as shown in the example above).